Botang-Liao/ORA_Project/readme.md

 Scheduling for train captains is currently done manually based on experience, and creating an optimal schedule is a highly complex problem.
 The reasons for this are as follows:

 >- Train departure times are fixed and cannot be changed, so employees must work within these time constraints.
->- Scheduling must take into account spatial factors, meaning that the starting and ending locations for a shift should be the same, and that employees should return to their starting location at the end of a shift that spans multiple days.
+>- Scheduling must take into account spatial factors, meaning that the starting and ending locations for a crew schedule should be the same, and that employees should return to their starting location at the end of a crew schedule that spans multiple days.
->- Overtime pay is required for shifts that exceed 400 minutes, but train captains are paid a monthly salary.
-As a result, the company would prefer for shifts to be close to but not exceed 400 minutes.
+>- Overtime pay is required for crew schedules that exceed 400 minutes, but train captains are paid a monthly salary.
+As a result, the company would prefer for crew schedules to be close to but not exceed 400 minutes.

 The following factors contribute to poor work quality as a result of scheduling: